grain-lang/grain/stdlib/string.md

 decodeKeepBom : (Bytes, Encoding) -> String
 ```

-Decodes the given byte sequence into a string using the given encoding scheme,
+Decodes the given byte sequence into a string using the given encoding scheme, including any byte-order marker.
-including the byte-order marker, if it's present.

 Parameters: